Dragonite/fishing/app/templates/README.md

 `help` provides information on the website in 3 tabs: `About`, `Algorithm` and `Acknowledgements`.

-`About` explains the functionality of the website and how polls and votes are made.
+`About` explains the different types of users and polls.

 `Algorithm` explains the algorithm behind the calculation of the winner.